 Composition Library Help

-Composition Library is an interactive tool for all change ringers, not just conductors and composers.
-It is intended to act as a comprehensive reference for methods and compositions and has a number of useful features.
+The Composition Library, also known as Complib, is an interactive tool for all change ringers, not just conductors and composers.
+It is intended as a comprehensive reference for methods and compositions and has a number of useful features.
 For example, you can:

-By registering for an account, you will also gain the ability to contribute material to the Composition Library.
-For example, you can:
+If you register for an account, you will gain the ability to contribute material to the Composition Library, and take full advantage of its more powerful tools.
+For instance, you will be able to:

 • Define new compositions and methods.